 1. Radiotherapy is a bit of a mopping up treatment – it aims to destroys any cancer cells that are hanging around the breast/lymph node area after chemo.
+Although some patients who didn’t need chemo (because there has been no spread of cancer cells to the lymph nodes or beyond), have radiotherapy as their main treatment.
 Some people also have radiotherapy to their neck area.

 2. It is a very quick process.
 You arrive, take everything off your top half, hop on a table, get put into position by the radiographers, have your boobs and armpits zapped (whichever ones were your problem ones), hop off the table, get dressed and off you go.
 The whole process only takes around 15 minutes which is good because the room is chilly (to keep the machines at a low temperature).
 The zapping itself only takes seconds.